 Where the arrangement is to continue, the School will be asked to prepare an updated MOA, consulting with the Admissions and Access Service to ensure that the entry qualifications remain current and appropriate.
 The International Student Support Office should also be asked to advise on any potential changes to visa requirements.
 The School should also provide a brief rationale for the continuation of the Agreement and send that, together with the updated MOA, to the Secretary of the CPG.

-Upon approval by the Chair of the CPG, Academic Affairs will inform the School accordingly and make arrangements to have the new MOA signed and sealed by each party to the agreement.
-The review process, actions and outcomes would then be formally reported to the CPG at the next available meeting and the relevant Departments informed.
+The Secretary will then electronically fast-track to the CPG related documentation for consideration and approval.
+Upon approval by CPG, Academic Affairs will inform the School and make arrangements to have the new MOA signed by each party.
+The review process, actions and outcomes will then be formally reported to the CPG at the next available meeting and the relevant Departments informed.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.

 For more information please read our Equality and Diversity Policy.

 Queen's University Belfast is registered with the Charity Commission for Northern Ireland NIC101788